 Sure, you’ve thought about getting a backyard shed, but do you really need it?
 You have a lot of excess stuff, but how could you possibly fill an entire storage building?
 Believe us; it’s easier than it looks!

 We’ve said it before, and we’ll say it again: the number one comment we hear from customers is, “I love my shed; I just wish I’d gotten a bigger one!”
-People have no problem filling up their portable warehouses, and neither will you.
+People have no problem filling up their portable buildings, and neither will you.
 When you begin piling stuff in your building, you’ll be amazed by all of the extra stuff you start to find!

 Just in case you’re still having trouble thinking of what to store in a portable building, we have some suggestions: